 What if money is really tight?

-I’m not being flippant, but sometimes what we really need to do is accept the fact that money is tight and that these are perhaps longer term solutions, and just put on an extra jumper or two.
+I’m not being flippant, but sometimes what we really need to do is accept the fact that money is tight.
+In the short term maybe you need to just put on an extra jumper or two.
 I usually have at least one jumper on, as well as being under a nice fleecy throw or blanket before I will turn the heating up.
 I’m also very fortunate to have cats who are lap cats so I usually have at least one as a hot water bottle at any given time.

 On that note – actual hot water bottles can really warm you up quickly, or take the chill off a cold bed before you get in to it.